-The library offers a program of Information Literacy instruction, which consists of general orientation classes to familiarize students and faculty with the resources and services of the library, and teaching the critical thinking skills necessary to find, filter, evaluate and use information ethically.
-Advanced classes focus on specific disciplines and assignment- oriented instruction.
-The library instruction classroom is a hands-on-learning environment with 24 student computers and an instructor's computer, Smart Board, and projector.
-Library Instruction can also be delivered online, synchronously and asynchronously, with online tutorials, both general and subject and database specific.
+The Library's Information Literacy Instruction program uses the Association of College and Research Libraries Framework for Information Literacy for Higher Education.
+The program consists of general orientation and subject and assignment specific classes to familiarize students with the resources and services of the library, and teach the critical thinking skills necessary to find, filter, evaluate and use information ethically.
+The Library instruction classroom is a hands-on-learning environment with 24 student computers and an instructor's computer, Smart Board, and projector.
+Library instruction can also be delivered online, synchronously or asynchronously, with online tutorials, modules in the campus LMS, Canvas, or via MS Teams or Zoom.
 The library also subscribes to the product LibGuides-an online interactive subject guide to the library's resources across multiple disciplines.
 Individual LibGuides can be created for specific classes and assignments.

-For a full list of current LibGuides, visit the NWACC Library.
+For a full list of current LibGuides, visit the NWACC Library website.